 It’s time to get back on the saddle: drop the fat, rebuild my fitness and along the journey, put in place long-term healthy habits.

-I’m now 48 years old and I need to start paying attention.
-I’m giving myself a year to get it all done.
+I’ll be 49 years old this year and I need to start paying attention.
+I’m giving myself just over a half year to get it all done.
 Introducing Project 2020: Designing The Healthy Middle Age Man.

-As of October 2019, I’m 70 lbs/32 kgs over my ideal weight.
-Daily mojo has definitely decreased, most training sessions are frustrating, my blood pressure is too high, and my sleep quality has suffered.
-Luckily I don’t have any chronic injuries, and I’d like to keep it that way for a long, long time.
+As of April, 2020, I’m 75 lbs/34 kgs over my ideal weight.
+Daily mojo has definitely decreased, training sessions are frustrating, my blood pressure has increased, and my sleep quality has suffered.
+Luckily, I don’t have any chronic injuries, and I’d like to keep it that way for a long, long time.

-- Have basic biomarkers in “excellent” status, (blood pressure, blood measures, body tape measures, resting heart rate)
+- Lose 75+ lbs/34kg fat by December 15th (to weigh about 175 lbs/79 kgs) and bring basic biomarkers back into “excellent” status, (blood pressure, blood measures, body tape measures, resting heart rate)

 - High daily mojo

-I’ve raced distances from 5K to Ironman, but likely never to my potential due to inconsistent training frequency and from executing just enough volume to get comfortably through the distance while having fun (also known as Lazy Athlete Syndrome™).
+I’ve raced distances from 5K to Ironman, but likely never to my potential due to inconsistent training frequency and from executing just enough volume to get comfortably through the distance while having fun.
 I don’t expect to reach levels of performance that would have been possible 15 years ago, but given my mediocre results, I think I can beat some of my previous PRs in the next 18 months.

 I won’t be doing this alone…I’m lucky to be coached by Will Newbery at 9 Endurance based in the UK and to have great support and motivation from my partner Emily.